 The bill, S. 633, is a concurrent resolution that declares November 2025 as "Lung Cancer Awareness Month" in the state of South Carolina.
 The resolution highlights the significant impact of lung cancer on individuals and families within the state, noting that a substantial portion of those diagnosed have never smoked or have quit smoking.
 It emphasizes the alarming statistics regarding lung cancer incidence and mortality rates in South Carolina, which are higher than the national averages.
 The resolution advocates for increased awareness, screening, and biomarker testing as essential measures to reduce the state's lung cancer mortality rate.

-The resolution was introduced and adopted by the South Carolina General Assembly on May 1, 2025, with support from numerous senators.
-It concludes with a directive to present a copy of the resolution to Governor Henry McMaster, reinforcing the state's commitment to raising awareness about lung cancer and its prevention.
+The resolution was introduced and adopted by the South Carolina General Assembly on May 1, 2025, with the intention of raising public awareness about lung cancer and its causes.
+It calls for the presentation of a copy of the resolution to Governor Henry McMaster, further underscoring the state's commitment to addressing this critical health issue.